Nesseref/nginx-rtmp-auth/README.md

 # nginx-rtmp-auth
 PHP/SQL backend for handling nginx rtmp module stream authentication

+Note: the fun nginx/rtmp stuff is in auth.php and nginx.conf.
+Everything else is a very bare-bones set of PHP scripts to manage user tasks (user registration, id hash/password changes, etc) that could be easily replicated with practically any other web scripting language capable of interaction with a database.

+For that matter, the php auth script could be easily replicated in practically anything else that is capable of database interaction (or, really, even just reading from a .htpassword style file).
+All the script really needs to do is get called with certain parameters (I used GET for ease of debugging but POST would work just as well with a slightly different nginx.conf), check and see if those parameters constitute a valid set of credentials and, if so, return a HTTP 200 and, if not, return a HTTP 400.
+If you're interested in a authentication system for your nginx rtmp server and posess non-trivial programming experience, this project should be viewed as more of a template than a drop-in solution.

 Requirements:
   - Nginx with RTMP module (https://github.com/arut/nginx-rtmp-module)
   - a MySQL server